ElcoLuijendijk/GroMPy-couple/readme.md

 ```

 * `grompy_directory` is the directory where you have saved GroMPy-couple.
 GroMPy-couple will now simulate groundwater flow and coastal groundwater discharge using input parameters stored in the file `model_parameters.py` in the model_input directory.
 * Alternatively you can also run GroMPy-couple directly from the same directory where GroMPy-couple is located by typing `python grompy.py model_input/model_parameters.py`.
 However for this to work you first need to add a number of variables to your .bashrc or profile file.
-Go to the escript/bin directory and type `./run-escript -v` to get a list of the items that you have to add (PATH, LD_LIBRARY_PATH, PYTHONPATH and ESCRIPT_NUM_THREADS), and copy-paste them to you barshrc file.
+Go to the escript/bin directory and type `./run-escript -v` to get a list of the items that you have to add (PATH, LD_LIBRARY_PATH, PYTHONPATH and ESCRIPT_NUM_THREADS), copy-paste them to you barshrc file, and add `EXPORT` before each line.
 After restarting your terminal and you should now be able to run GroMPy-couple directly without using `run-escript`.

 ## Model input
 All model parameters are specified in a single python file.
 Several examples are located in the directory `model_input`, for instance the default parameters file `model_parameters.py`.
 Each parameter in the example file is briefly described by a comment above each parameter, starting with the symbol #.
 Unless specified otherwise all parameters are specified in SI units.

-The model parameter files can be edited using a text editor or to make life easier, with a dedicated python editor, such as [Pycharm](https://www.jetbrains.com/pycharm/), [Geany](https://www.geany.org) or [Spyder](https://pythonhosted.org/spyder/).

 The model parameter file is subdivided in three classes:
 * The first class `ModelOptions` contains a series of options for model runs, which control for example what output files should be generated, where output files should be saved, which processes to model, which solver to use.